pixelastic/blog.pixelastic.com/app/about.md

 SecAtScale or PlatformAtScale.

 I've been building websites since 1998, at a time where jQuery on IE6 was the most hype thing you could do.
-Today, I spend more time in the command-line or in vim, hacking scripts together, automating as much as I can and manually building the rest.
+Today, I spend more time in the CLI or in vim, hacking scripts together, automating as much as I can and manually building the rest.